 What is the G6PD gene?

-G6PD deficiency is an inborn error of metabolism and is also known as Favism due to the negative effect of fava (or broad) beans.
-There are several medications that also cause problems for those with G6PD deficiency including quinones, methylene blue, and certain antibiotics.
+G6PD deficiency is also known as Favism due to the negative effect of fava (or broad) beans.
+It often can be triggered by bacterial or viral infections as well.
+Additionally, there are several medications that also cause problems for those with G6PD deficiency including quinones, methylene blue, and certain antibiotics.

 Genetic variants that cause G6PD deficiency: